truecharts/website/src/content/docs/blog/2023-12-19-holiday-wishes-and-updates.md

 ## 🚀 Major Milestone Achieved! 🚀

 We're thrilled to announce that we've successfully transitioned hundreds of our Charts from incubator to stable!
-This massive endeavor includes dozens of gameservers, ensuring more stability and fun for everyone.
+This massive endeavor includes dozens of game servers, ensuring more stability and fun for everyone.

 ## 🎮 Game On! 🎮

-To all the gaming enthusiasts, get ready for enhanced gaming experiences with our latest and more robust gameserver offerings.
+To all the gaming enthusiasts, get ready for enhanced gaming experiences with our latest and more robust game server offerings.

 ## 🙏 Support Our Journey 🙏